 When to Contact a Medical Professional

-Call for an appointment with your health care provider if:
+Call your provider if:

 Freischlag JA, Heller JA.
 Venous disease.
-In: Townsend CM, Beauchamp RD, Evers BM, Mattox KL, eds.
+In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
-19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2012:chap 65.
+20th ed.
+Philadelphia, PA: Elsevier Saunders; 2017:chap 64.

-Review Date: 6/25/2012
+Review Date: 6/10/2018

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.